Sheridan/cephos/documentation/cephos-cephfs-mount-helper.md

 ## Functionality
 1. Validates required options (username, mountpoint, output file)
+1. Verifies that the specified CephFS filesystem exists
 1. Checks if the specified Ceph user exists
 1. Verifies that the subvolume group and subvolume exist
 1. Creates a minimal ceph.conf configuration file